DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Use Virtual Table with Data Formatting and custom components

 The virtual table renders only visible rows.
 Empty space before and after rows is calculated using `estimatedRowHeight` property.
 Default `estamatedRowHeight` property is equal default row height.
-If you use `DataTypeProvider` plugin to define custom formatter, you have to be sure that `estimatedRowHeight` property is equal to new row height.
-The same applies to custom the cell and row components.
+If you use [DataTypeProvider](../reference/data-type-provider.md) plugin to define custom formatter, you have to be sure that `estimatedRowHeight` property is equal to new row height.
+The same applies to the custom cell and row components.